 Tutanota encrypts all emails among your employees end-to-end.
 This makes it very easy for you to share personal information, e.g. about applicants or customers, internally via email.

 Tutanota enables you to send end-to-end encrypted emails to outside users with sharing a password.

-Tutanota enables you to place a secure contact form on your website so that people interested in your company can easily get in touch with you end-to-end encrypted.
+Tutanota enables you to place an encrypted contact form - Seucre Connect - on your website so that people interested in your company can easily get in touch with you end-to-end encrypted.